Temporo-Mandibular Joint (TMJ)

 DISORDERS OF THE TMJ

 When the temporomandibular joint is not working properly, it can cause a wide range of symptoms, including pain, clicking, or popping noises when you move your jaw and open your mouth.
 These problems are collectively known as disorders of the temporomandibular joint.
 Although TMJ disorders are fairly common, affecting an estimated 5-12% of adults in the United States, they can be difficult to diagnose and treat.
-With proper diagnosis and treatment, most people with TMJ disorders can find relief from their symptoms, and H2 Health is there to find the right solution for you.
+With proper diagnosis and treatment, most people with TMJ disorders can find relief from their symptoms, and the H2 Health family is there to find the right solution for you.

-The H2 Health outpatient clinics are equipped with advanced facilities and deliver services and therapies that can help resolve your TMJ disorder.
-Some of the TMJ disorders that we treat at H2 Health clinics include:
+Our clinics are equipped with advanced facilities and deliver services and therapies that can help resolve your TMJ disorder.
+Some of the TMJ disorders that we treat include:

 - TMJ pain or myofascial pain – pain in the temple, jaw, face, or around the ear.